ShehabMkk/React-Online-Shop/README.md

-# React Store
+# Online-Shop

 ## Overview
-React Store is a modern e-commerce web application built with React.
+Online-Shop is a modern e-commerce web application built with React.
 It provides a clean, responsive interface for browsing products from the Fake Store API.
 The application demonstrates best practices in React development, including component structure, routing, and API integration.

 ## Features
 - **Responsive Design**: Fully responsive layout that works on mobile, tablet, and desktop devices